Scthe/scthe.github.io/content/blog/2024-06-03-gaussian-splatting/gaussian-splatting.md

 ## Goal

-Each Gaussian's transform is described using position, rotation and scale.
-When projected onto a screen, it will have a shape of an ellipsis.
+Each Gaussian's transform is described using position, rotation, and scale.
+When projected onto a screen, it will have the shape of an ellipsis.
 You might remember from the [principal component analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) that the eigenvectors of the covariance matrix form the axis of this ellipsis.
-Therefore, our goal is to get the projection space covariance matrix.
+Our goal is to get the image space covariance matrix.

 <Figure>
   <BlogImage
     src="./gaussian-scatterPCA.png"
-    alt="Multivariate Gaussian distribution with it's eigenvectors."
+    alt="Multivariate Gaussian distribution with its eigenvectors."
   />
   <Figcaption>